Can I enroll and contribute to a Health Savings Account (HSA) if my spouse is enrolled in Medicare?

 How can I enroll?

-To enroll online, log on to myXPO Portal (see link in CONNECT WITH BENEFITS at the bottom of this page) and click Your Benefits.
+To enroll online, log in to myXPO (see link in CONNECT WITH BENEFITS at the bottom of this page) and click XPO Benefit Center.
 You can also enroll by phone by contacting the XPO Benefit Center.

 You can confirm your enrollment has been processed online when you click CHECKOUT.
 Please print a confirmation statement for your records.